ltelab/disdrodb/CONTRIBUTING.rst

    pre-commit install

-The pre-commit hooks are scripts executed automatically in every commit to identify simple issues with the code.
+The pre-commit hooks are scripts executed automatically in every commit to identify simple code quality issues.
 When an issue is identified (the pre-commit script exits with non-zero status), the hook aborts the commit and prints the error.
 Currently, DISDRODB only tests that the code to be committed complies with black’s format style.
-In case that the commit is aborted, you only need to run black in the entire source code.
+In case that the commit is aborted, you only need to run black agains you code.
 This can be done by running ``black .`` or ``pre-commit run --all-files``.
 The latter is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).